Table of contents

 But there’s another change: many industrial automation professionals are experiencing a whole new level of capabilities and freedom, and even enjoying their work like never before.
 They’re able to think about all of the things they can do with their systems instead of all of the things they can’t.
 This has a major impact because when people can enjoy their work, real innovation happens on the ground floor and businesses succeed.

 Where’s the Excitement?

-For years now, many if not most SCADA users have felt very limited by the technology.
+For years now, many if not most SCADA (supervisory control and data acquisition) users have felt very limited by the technology.
 They’ve come to perceive it as an obstacle to work around rather than a flexible tool they can shape to their needs.
 The underlying problem is that what most people today think of as current SCADA technology is actually based on decades-old technology.
 Despite its many uses, old SCADA technology holds its users back from operating at their full potential or innovating for the future.
 Although enterprises need modern, flexible solutions to sharpen their competitive edge, the SCADA industry continues to sell cumbersome and expensive software packages.

 The lack of technological progress in SCADA is more than frustrating; it threatens the competitive viability of SCADA users going forward.
 For example, a company that needs to improve its processes will be hampered by the lack of real-time data analytics.
 Or, it may be forced to endure an expensive and time-consuming upgrade of its SCADA system because the operating system it ran on was phased out.
 It might need to develop some new displays but find it next-to-impossible to do in their current SCADA software.
 Or, a company might need to add more workers onto its SCADA system but be unable to afford the increased costs that would result.
 These are just some of the ways that old SCADA proves to be a hassle and a hindrance to enterprises trying to succeed in the 21st century.